 The frame is the heart of your new road bike and it's where the majority of the budget goes.
 Frames are made from a range of materials, the most common being steel, aluminium, titanium and carbon fibre.
 Broadly, frames made from any particular material will have common characteristics, though what the designer does with a material is as important as the material itself.

-Aluminium is the most common frame material for road bikes costing under £1,000.
+Aluminium is the most common frame material for road bikes costing under £1,000, and there are plenty of excellent aluminium-framed bikes at higher prices too.
 It's inexpensive, and a very good material to make bikes from because it builds into stiff, light frames.
 The latest aluminium frames boast some advanced features and design touches.

-Better aluminium frames use butted tubes (where the wall thickness is varied along its length) which makes them lighter and can offer more comfort.
+Better aluminium frames use butted tubes.
+These have varying wall thickness, with the ends thicker than the middle to handle the greater stresses at the joins.
+Butted tubes are lighter too, and can offer more comfort.
 Frames with stickers indicating the use of tubing from top manufacturers Dedacciai, Easton, or Columbus will command a premium.

 Titanium was once the most exotic material of them all.
-A titanium frame can be as light as aluminium and as durable as steel, making it a wonderful material for bicycles and its corrosion-resistance is the icing on the cake.
-It is, however, difficult to work with and this means that it has always been an expensive option, although it is steadily becoming slightly more affordable.
+A titanium frame can be as light as aluminium and as durable as steel, making it a wonderful material for bicycles.
+Its corrosion-resistance is the icing on the cake.

 Carbon fibre frames aren't all equal though.
 There's a huge difference between cheap and expensive carbon fibre, down to the type of fibres used, how it's manufactured and other important factors that make a big impact.
 Carbon fibre can be relatively easily manipulated by designers to create frames with the particular balance of properties they want, whether that's low weight, comfort, stiffness.